CERTCC/Vultron/docs/topics/future_work/ontology.md

 {% include-markdown "../../includes/not_normative.md" %}

-The Vultron protocol does not make its appearance in uncharted territory, where no existing CVD systems or processes exist.
+The Vultron Protocol does not make its appearance in uncharted territory, where no existing CVD systems or processes exist.
 Rather, we propose it as an improvement to interactions among humans, systems, and business processes that already perform MPCVD around the world every day.